MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/2-create-device-template.md

 ### Add commands

 Commands are sent by the operator of the IoT Central app to the remote devices.
-Commands are similar to settings, but a command can contain any number of input fields, whereas a setting is limited to a single value.
+Commands are similar to writable properties, but a command can contain any number of input fields, whereas a writable property is limited to a single value.

 For refrigerated trucks, there are two commands you should add: a command to deliver the contents to a customer, and a command to recall the truck to base.